1fexd/aosp-android-jar-mirror/README.md

 A mirror of [Reginer's aosp-android-jar repository](https://github.com/Reginer/aosp-android-jar)

-**Note:** android-31.jar appears to have been accidentially removed upstream.
-I have restored it from the Git history.
+**Note:** `android-31.jar` appears to have been accidentially removed upstream and was therefore restored from the repositories Git history.

 ## Installation

 * Download the JAR file for the SDK level you want to modify.
-* Locate your Android SDK directory (this can be done by scrolling down to "External libraries" in an Android Studio project, then right-clicking the android.jar file and selecting "Open in" -> "Explorer")
+* Locate your Android SDK directory (this can be done by scrolling down to "External libraries" in an Android Studio project, then right-clicking the "android.jar" file and selecting "Open in" -> "Explorer")

 ![](resource/img.png)